-The Darlington Nuclear plant is both controversial and integral to Ontario’s energy development.
+The Darlington Nuclear plant is controversial but integral to Ontario’s energy development.
 The plant is undergoing an expensive refurbishment in which the facilities safety and life expectancy will be increased.
 The multi-phase $12.8 billion dollar project is one of Canada’s most significant energy investments and will continue to power the country with its reactors producing up to 3512 MW total capacity.

 1. Bruce Power Refurbishment – $13 Billion (Ontario)

-Canada’s most expensive infrastructure project in 2017 is for the Bruce Power Nuclear facility.
+Canada’s most expensive infrastructure project in 2017 is the Bruce Power Nuclear facility.
 This titanic undertaking will create upwards of 23,000 jobs.
 The facility provides 30% of Ontario’s current energy usage.
 Bruce Power is investing in the project and will take the full risk of cost over runs.
 The project when completed is estimated to save Ontario households $66 in electricity bills every year for the next decade.